 Brenda has an active appellate practice in the Court of Appeal (Criminal Division).
 She is regularly instructed to review the safety of historic convictions.

 International Human Rights

-In recent times she has travelled on behalf of the Bar Human Rights Committee to Kabul, Afghanistan to deliver a 3 day workshop on the rights of women and children.
-On behalf of the Kurdish Human Rights Project she travelled to Iraqi Kurdistan to deliver a cross border training on the rule of law and to South Eastern Turkey to deliver training on the rights of women and to undertake a fact-finding mission.
-On behalf of IWRAW Asia Pacific she has participated in conferences and training courses in Nairobi, New York, Warsaw and Geneva.
+Brenda has travelled, on behalf of the Bar Human Rights Committee to Kabul, Afghanistan to deliver a three-day workshop on the rights of women and children.
+On behalf of the Kurdish Human Rights Project she travelled to Iraqi Kurdistan to deliver cross border training on the rule of law, and to south eastern Turkey to deliver training on the rights of women and to undertake a fact-finding mission.
+On behalf of IWRAW Asia Pacific she has participated in conferences and training courses in Nairobi, New York, Warsaw, Geneva and Liechtenstein.
 She is a regional trainer on the use of the Convention on the Elimination of Discrimination against Women (CEDAW) and its Optional Protocol and regularly teaches related modules in on behalf of national Universities.

 Contributing author to Blackstone’s Guide to the Criminal Justice and Immigration Act 2008.

 Brenda studied Law with French at Queen’s University, Belfast.
 She enjoys adventure travel and has climbed Mount Kilimanjaro in aid of Just for Kids Law.